 EEOP 6 – in the framework of sustainable lifestyle and consumption priority

-6.1.0 Campaigns promoting a sustainable lifestyle and behavioural forms (awareness raising, information, training), budget (annually up to 2012): HUF 1 billion (approximately 4 million EUR)

-6.2.0/A Pilot projects promoting, disseminating sustainable lifestyle and consumption possibilities, budget (annually up to 2012): HUF 1 billion (approximately 4 million EUR)
+Model programs advertising and advancing the spread of sustainable ways of life and consumer possibilities budget KEOP-6.2.0/A and KEOP 6.2.0./B (yearly from 2011 to 2013): HUF 1.630.000.000 (Component A: HUF 500.000.000, Component B: HUF 1.130.000.000)

 In the Regional Operational Programmes

-In the framework of the Northern Great Plain Operational Programme (NGPOP) 2010: 5.1.3 development of the infrastructure environment of regional NGOs, budget in 2009-2010 equals HUF 1,483 million (approximately 5.932 million EUR).
+In the framework of the Northern Great Plain Operational Programme (NGPOP) 5.1.3: development of the infrastructure environment of regional civilian organizations, budget in 2011-2013 equals HUF 840 million (approximately 3.36 million EUR).

+In the Framework of the Southern Great Plain Operational Programme (SGPOP): 5.1.3 development of the infrastructure environment of civilian organizations supporting health conscious way of life of the population of the region, budget in 2011-2013 equals HUF 456 million.

-In the framework of the Central Transdanubian Operational Programme (CTDOP): 4.1.1/F Invitation to tender announced in the framework of the scheme entitled “Development of environmental infrastructure services”, but the tender package is still in the preparation phase.
+In the framework of the Central Transdanubian Operational Programme (CTDOP): 4.1.1/F of the scheme entitled “Enviroment Development for sustainable communities”, with a budget of HUF 500 million in the period between 2011-2013.

-In the framework of the West Transdanubian Operational Programme (WTDOP): 4.1.1/DA Invitation to tender announced in the framework of the scheme entitled “Implementation of services relating to the conservation of the environment”, but the tender package is still in the preparation phase.
+In the framework of the West Transdanubian Operational Programme (WTDOP): 4.1.1/DA of the scheme entitled “Environment Development for sustainable communities”, with a budget of HUF 250 million in the period between 2011-2013.

-In the framework of the South Transdanubian Operational Programme (STDOP), scheduled invitation to tender announced in the framework of the scheme entitled “Development of the infrastructure of NGOs operation in the region”, with a minimum budget of HUF 200 million (approximately 800,000 EUR).
-The approval of the scheme and elaboration of the tender package is in progress.
+In the framework of the South Transdanubian Operational Programme (STDOP)3.1.3F: of the scheme entitled “Development of the infrastructure of civilian organizations operation in the region”, with a budget of HUF 200 million in the period between 2011-2013.

-In the framework of the Central Hungarian Operational Programme (CHOP) (identical to the EEOP tenders):
+In the framework of the Central Hungarian Operational Programme (CHOP): no tender was issued in the period between 2011-2013.

-CHOP-2010-3.3.4/A Campaigns promoting a sustainable lifestyle and related behavioural forms; budget in 2010: HUF 167 million (approximately 668,000 EUR), charged to the 2007-2008 budgets: HUF 150 million, respectively (approximately 600,000 EUR, respectively).
+In the framework of the North Hungarian Operational Programme (NHOP) 3.3.1. of the scheme entitled “Infrastructural development of civilian organizations” a budget of HUF 690 million was issued for the time period between 2011-2013.

-In the framework of the Social Renewal Operational Programme (SROP), NGOs, including environmental NGOs, may receive funding in the areas specified below, directly or indirectly related to environmental awareness raising activity.
+In the framework of the Social Renewal Operational Programme (SROP), NGOs, including environmental NGOs, may have received funding in the areas specified below, directly or indirectly related to environmental awareness raising activity.

-SROP 2.5.1 Development of the capacities of NGO umbrella organisations conducting interest representative activity

-SROP 5.5.1 Support of community initiatives, programmes – the basic objective of the scheme is to strengthen the cohesive and collaborative communities in local municipalities and small regions, strengthen civil, NGO participation in community affairs.

-SROP 5.5.2 Promotion of volunteering – tender targeting the strengthening of voluntary activity, the increasing of the capacity of NGOs.
+SROP 5.5.2 Promotion of volunteering – tender targeting the strengthening of voluntary activity, the increasing of the capacity of civilian organizations in the Central Hungary Region with a budget of HUF 90 million at its launch in 2011.

-SROP 5.5.3 Support of organisations providing services to, developing NGOs.

 Article 3, paragraph 7 (public participation in international environmental decision-making processes)